Universal Pansharpening Model: Experimental Results

-To demonstrate our scalability, we construct multiple FoundPS variants by adjusting the feature channels in Infinite‑UNet, thereby varying model capacity.
+To demonstrate our scalability, we construct multiple UniPS variants by adjusting the feature channels in Infinite-UNet, thereby varying model capacity.
 Quantitative results on both reduced and full scales are summarized in Tab.~\ref{tab:reduced} and Tab.~\ref{tab:full}, respectively.
 The results clearly indicate that performance scales positively with parameter count, confirming the architecture's ability to leverage increased capacity.
-Notably, even the tiny variant FoundPS-T remains competitive against task‑specific methods, underscoring the effectiveness of the proposed method.
+Notably, even the small variant UniPS-S remains competitive against other methods, underscoring our effectiveness.